MHaringa/spatialrisk/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.

-There was 1 NOTE:

-* checking CRAN incoming feasibility ...
-NOTE
-  Maintainer: 'Martin Haringa <mtharinga@gmail.com>'

-  New submission
+Note that this package is my first submission.

 ## Downstream dependencies
 I have also run R CMD check on downstream dependencies of spatialrisk.